HyperBDR/docs/src/userguide/presales/dr-network-planning-recommendations.md

 ### User Network

 We use the network of a specific client's production environment as an example to illustrate network planning under different scenarios.
-Below is the current network architecture topology diagram for the user:
+Below is the network architecture topology diagram for the user:

 ![dr-network-planning-recommendations-8.jpeg](./images/dr-network-planning-recommendations-8.jpeg)